Edison and his Era

 Finishing the invention was only half the job.
 Factory workers had to produce thousands of the new inventions, which could then be sold all over the world.
 "It is comparatively easy to conceive an invention," Edison explained.
 "It is another matter to so work out an idea that it can be put into every day use at a profit to the maker."
 Motion pictures, phonographs, records and alkaline batteries were all developed and produced here.

 By 1920, immigration from southern and eastern Europe had changed the face of America, especially on the Atlantic coast.
 In New Jersey, one out of every four residents was an immigrant.
 Another one out of three residents was the child of an immigrant.
 A June 1916 payroll list from the cylinder record division reflects this new America: Stefanelli, Kraus, Janachenski, Brokovsky, O'Brien.
 By contrast, less than 4% of the state's population at the time was African-American.
 Men and women in the West Orange factories often worked six days a week--ten hours a day Monday through Friday and five more hours on Saturday.
 Getting a job, however, might be easier than keeping it.
 Thomas A. Edison, Incorporated, employed as many as 11,000 men and women during the First World War.
-In four years, that number had shrunk to fewer than 2,000.
+In four years, that number had shrunk to fewer than 2,000 due to postwar economic recession.

 Even so, living and working in the cities had its advantages.
 Instead of threshing hay on the farm, children could attend school.
 Instead of using an outhouse, your apartment in the city might have indoor plumbing.
 By 1925, half of all US households even had electric light.
 As a result, New Jersey's population density (people living per square mile) swelled to over ten times the national average.
 It still is today.